Advice on, and support for, proceedings of the Senate and its committees.

-Provision of procedural information and related services to senators and the Senate department.
+Procedural information and related resources for senators and the department.

 Formal and informal feedback indicated high levels of satisfaction with advice on powers, privileges and proceedings.